-If you can relate, running could change your life — it did mine!
+If you can relate, running for weight loss could change your life — it did mine!
 I’ll give you a few pointers on how to get started running as a beginner and lose weight in this post.

 3,500 divided by 7 days equals using up 500 more calories a day than you consume.
 That sounds easy enough — until I get to where the shoe soles meet the road?

-The thing I found about running is this: Running makes you want to run more.
+The thing I found about running for weight loss is this: Running makes you want to run more.

 And the more I ran, the more will power I had to change my eating habits and lose weight.